These are the 5 winning companies on the Mexican Stock Exchange in 2021 – El Financiero

 “The prices of gold and silver could remain at their current levels by early next year (2022) mainly due to the shortage of supply of minerals,” Lorena Murillo, an analyst at Signum Research, mentioned in a previous report.

-JP Morgan analysts mentioned that the issuer BOLSA suffers downside risks due to a lower volume of shares traded, competition from BIVA, regulatory changes, lack of short and long-term IPOs, lower trading income and an additional general decrease in volumes derivatives.
+JP Morgan analysts mentioned that the issuer BOLSA suffers downside risks due to a lower volume of shares traded, competition from BIVA, regulatory changes, lack of short and long-term IPOs, lower trading income and general additional decrease in volumes derivatives.

 For Pinfra, the Bloomberg analyst consensus expects a potential return of 29.7 percent for the next 12 months.